Naga, Cebu: Economy

 Naga is home to several heavy industries, and as such, the city bills itself as the Industrial City of the South.
 Among the industries in Naga are the Apo Cement Corporation, the largest factory in the country, producing 4,000 MT per day; FSP Group; the 290-megawatt KEPCO Philippines Corporation power plant; MRC Allied Industries; Pryce Gases, Inc.; Rikio Southeast Asia; the 147-megawatt coal-fired Salcon Power Corporation plant; Asian Grains Corporation, a flour milling company; Sugbo ACS Food Manufacturing Corporation, the maker of Ichipan bread; UNAHCO Feeds, Inc.; and Provera Nutritional Solutions Corp. (feedmill), among other industries.

 The Naga Valley Industrial Park (NAVA) is a 36 ha Philippine Economic Zone Authority (PEZA)-registered industrial park in Barangay Cantao-an.
 Locators in NAVA include Cebu Mitsumi, Inc., Kyocera Kinseki Philippines, Inc., and Tokyo Microshaft Corporation.
 The industrial park was a part of the 250 ha New Cebu Township One (NCTO) of MRC Allied before it was acquired by Cebu City-based developer Primary Properties Corporation.

 Sports venues

-In December 2015, the Naga City government officially opened the Teodoro Mendiola Sports Field and Oval, located along North Poblacion.
+In December 2015, the Naga City government officially opened the Teodoro Mendiola Sports Field and Oval, located along West Poblacion.
 Its inauguration was in time for its usage as the main venue for the 2016 Central Visayas Regional Athletic Association (CVIRAA) games in February.
 The ₱68 million project comprises a track and field oval, swimming pool (Olympic-sized), and basketball, tennis, and volleyball courts.

-2017 the first time a host became back-in-back in the venue for the CVIRAA again.
+In 2017, the city again hosted the CVIRAA, becoming the first host to hold the event in consecutive years at the venue.